lupyuen/ikea_air_quality_sensor/README.md

 16  11  0b  00  00  00  2e  00  00  03  1c  00  00  00  2c  01  00  00  00  54
 ```

-Yep we see the 20 bytes of data!
+Yep we see the 20 bytes of Sensor Data!

 # Connect to LoRaWAN and The Things Network